SigmaBale/linked-lists-rust/README.md

 ## A Bad Stack

-This is example of a naive, first version of linked list inside the mentioned book.
+This is example of a singly-linked list with a bad stack, module `bad_sinly_linked.rs`.